 Hours of Operation ~ Visit Us

-The shop is now open on weekends, Saturday and Sunday from 11 a.m. - 4 p.m.
+The shop is open on weekends, Saturday and Sunday from 11 a.m. - 4 p.m. until December 29.
 The mill and shop are open on weekdays, Monday - Friday from 9 a.m. - 4 p.m.
+We are closed on national holidays.
 For directions, click here.